 The spoiler effect makes elections gameable, and those who play the game best are more likely to win.
 The strategy is multifold: The press determines which candidates are electable in the first place.
 Donors often encourage and fund spoiler candidates on the opposing side hoping to throw the election in favor of their candidate.
 Politicos use the spoiler effect as justification for why newer candidates should not run at all or should wait their turn.
 Aspiring candidates face strong pressures to not run against politicians who they may need to work with in the future.
 The result is a glass-ceiling that keeps incumbents in power a remarkable percentage of the time.

 While voters may feel like they have a choice, the reality is that elections under Choose One Voting are in practice often an exercise in manufactured consent rather than true representation or political accountability.

 Compounding this issue, most political analysis focuses on blaming politicians for the inevitable corruption that results, and blaming candidates for being spoilers, when the reality is that these problems are built directly into the fabric of the system itself.
 The data is clear.
-According to the most comprehensive study on the subject to date, from Princeton University, “The preferences of the average American appear to have only a miniscule, near-zero, statistically non-significant impact upon public policy.”
+According to the most comprehensive study on the subject to date, from Princeton University, “The preferences of the average American appear to have only a minuscule, near-zero, statistically non-significant impact upon public policy.”

 "The fact is that... the [Choose One] voting method we use in most of the English-speaking world, is absolutely horrible, and there is reason to believe that reforming it would substantially (though not of course completely) alleviate much political dysfunction and suffering."